|

 This causes...

-and gradual
+6)The merger and gradual

-grieving and restabilizing (or not) of the three or more co-parents' ex-tended biofamilies.
+grieving and restabilizing (or not) of the three or more co-parents' extended biofamilies.

 This simple

-sentence describes an stunningly complex process of...
+sentence describes a stunningly complex process of...

 accepting (or ignoring) their new